 let answer = &hello[0];

 What should the value of answer be?
 Should it be З, the first letter?
 When encoded in UTF-8, the first byte of З is 208, and the second is 151, so answer should in fact be 208, but 208 is not a valid character on its own.
 Returning 208 is likely not what a person would want if they asked for the first letter of this string, but that’s the only data that Rust has at byte index 0.
-Returning the byte value is probably not what people want, even with only latin letters: &"hello"[0] would return 104, not h.
+Returning the byte value is probably not what people want, even with only Latin letters: &"hello"[0] would return 104, not h.
 To avoid returning an unexpected value and causing bugs that might not be discovered immediately, Rust chooses to not compile this code at all and prevent misunderstandings earlier.

 Bytes and Scalar Values and Grapheme Clusters!
 Oh my!

-This leads to another point about UTF-8: there are really three relevant ways to look at strings, from Rust’s perspective: as bytes, scalar values, and grapheme clusters (the closest thing to what people would call “letters’).
+This leads to another point about UTF-8: there are really three relevant ways to look at strings, from Rust’s perspective: as bytes, scalar values, and grapheme clusters (the closest thing to what people would call letters).

 If we look at the Hindi word “नमस्ते” written in the Devanagari script, it is ultimately stored as a Vec of u8 values that looks like this: